zimolzak/healthcare-data-quality/img/zimolzak-quiz-questions.md

-% Inquiry/FASTR Questions
+% Inquiry/FASTR Questions (Electronic Health Record Data Quality)
 % Andrew Zimolzak, MD, MMSc
-% 2024
+% July, 2024

+Objectives:

+1. Identify existing data sources, available through Baylor Information Technology, that can be used for research or quality improvement, and identify methods to access the data.

+2. Understand the general processes used to appraise data quality.